The Ascension of Hillen

 A Tale of Sacrifice and Eternal Devotion

 The clergy had become the newborn child's new family.
-They gave him the name Gilbert Hillen and cared for him until his fourteenth birthday when the kirijksus that had brought him in and saved him from his grandfather offered him an opportunity.
-He could leave and start his own life with a reasonable amount of money from the litskirijk, or he could stay and officially join the clergy.
+They gave him the name Gilei Hillen and cared for him until his fourteenth birthday when the Kireseria that had brought him in and saved him from his grandfather offered him an opportunity.
+He could leave and start his own life with a reasonable amount of money from the Kirevassa, or he could stay and officially join the clergy.
 Hillen, although torn on the issue ultimately decided to remain after mulling over his options for over a week.

 Preacher and ProtectorAfter officially joining the clergy, Hillen started working side-by-side with his fellow Preachers to spread the news of the Invasion.
 Every week he saw hundreds of refugees fleeing from the war, and that made him afraid of the future.
 He, like everyone else in Sentijk, feared that the aberati-infested armies that were hellbent on conquering the world would arrive sooner than expected.

 On the night of his twenty-second birthday, Hillen contemplated his purpose in life next to the holy lake on which he was born.
 Though doubts had clouded his mind, a voice still spoke to him.
 Sweet and caring, the omnipresent voice comforted him and told the young Preacher about a mountainous land and a small village.
 Images of a pitch-black rock flashed in his mind, and the voice encouraged him to do what he thought was right.